ca610000dbb1259d3edd54f842df4614d2947f05

 Live Development

-in the project directory.
+To run in live development mode, run wails dev in the project directory.
 This will run a Vite development

 server that will provide very fast hot reload of your frontend changes.
 If you want to develop in a browser